Do's And Don't's Of Your Two-Week's Notice

 Is there ever a good reason to quit your job?
 Of course, but there are still consequences especially if you don't have another job lined up.
 The hazards of quitting prior to accepting another job offer include a halt in paychecks, no unemployment benefits, and often a more challenging and stressful job search.
 An employer is more likely to hire a candidate who is currently employed than one who isn't.

-There are definitely some situations when quitting your job would be considered unnecessary:
+There are definitely some situations when quitting your job may be unnecessary:

-There are some situations when you can work around termination.
+These are situations to work around termination.
 In most cases, you can make arrangements with your employer to change your schedule and maybe telecommute if your work schedule is causing stress and issues at home.
 When workplace issues become personal, it may be time for a mediator whether it be your supervisor or Human Resource Manager.

 When work stress has taken over your life and affects your health and wellness, you need to make a change.
 There is no job worth getting sick over.
 On the flip-side, work can become mundane when your strengths are not being utilized.
 Know when to move on, especially when you're offered a chance to maximize your potential.